Why Do People Run Turkey Trots?

 Why do people run turkey trots?

-People love to do Turkey Trots quite simply, too, because it is good, healthy fun that puts you in the holiday spirit.
+People also love to do turkey trots quite simply, too, because it is good, healthy fun that puts you in the holiday spirit.
 It’s often a social workout that helps boost both your physical health and mental health.
+They are good counterbalance to the food-centered holiday of Thanksgiving.

 How do you sign up for a Turkey Trot?